The-Code-Dose/thecodedose-website/_data/modules/2023-04-26-comments-in-javascript.md

 Comments can provide extra information about your code, like what a function does, how a particular code block works, or even tips on how to use your code.

 In this post, we'll talk about the different types of comments you can use in JavaScript, as well as some tips for writing effective comments that are helpful for others.

-If you haven't read the previous post in this series already, [read it here to write your first JavaScript program](https://www.thecodedose.com/blog/your-first-javascript-program)!

 # Types of Comments in JavaScript